 I knew we wanted to stay in Lauterbrunnen, Switzerland.
 It is highly recommended by Rick Steves and the picture of the waterfalls and mountain views had be sold.
 Problem was the only place we could find to stay wasn’t available until a day later . . . hence we had to book another 1 night stay in Interlaken and took the 20 minute train into Lauterbrunnen, Switzerland the next day.

 Yes, that was a lot of one night stays.
 But a couple of things.
 First, Switzerland was expensive so finding places to stay within our “budget” was not easy.
 Second, I knew we wanted to do the Bernina Express and this seemed like the best way to make that happen.
-That was how Switzerland was planned and I am glad we did it since we really enjoyed our time in Interlaken!
+That was how Switzerland was planned and I am glad we did it since we really enjoyed our time in Interlaken and at the Giessbach Waterfall!
 We highly recommend planning a Switzerland family vacation.
 This place is magical!

 From here we wanted to head into Austria for a few nights.
 We had looked at Vienna, but from a train ride perspective it made more sense to go to Salzburg, Austria.